Harry-Linner/2025ADS/project_1/report.md

 ![alt text](image-1.png)
 ![alt text](image-2.png)
 ![alt text](image-3.png)
-### 2.2.1 Unbalanced Binary Search Tree
-- Unbalanced Binary Search Trees have poor performance in many scenarios, especially when there are many insertions or deletions.
-### 2.2.2 AVL Tree

-### 2.2.3 Splay Tree

 ## 2.3 Performance Evaluation & Analysis
 ####  Incremental Data Performance
 - BST performs terribly bad.
 With incremental data,this tree has degenerated into a linear chain.The time complexity of every insertion or deletion is O(n),so totally its complexity is O(n²).